bitburner-official/bitburner-src/README.md

 Contributor's License Agreement will be drawn up in the future.

-If you would like to make significant contributions to the project as a collaborator, please reach out to @danielyxie to help coordinate the effort.
+If you would like to make significant contributions to the project as a collaborator, please reach out in #suggestions or #development on Discord to help coordinate the effort.